swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 2. Built a reference dataset from the training data, including embeddings
 3. Created a monitoring script that generates an Evidently drift snapshot
 4. Added embedding drift detection with a model-based detector
-5. Pushed the snapshot to a local Evidently workspace
+5. Wired the reference build into the DVC pipeline
-6. Ran the Evidently UI locally and inspected the dashboard
+6. Run the pipeline and generated the reference dataset
-7. Wired the reference build into the DVC pipeline
+7. Committed the changes to DVC and Git
-8. Run the pipeline, generated logs, and opened the dashboard
+8. Generated production logs for in-distribution and out-of-distribution images and pushed snapshots to a local Evidently workspace
-9. Committed the changes to DVC and Git
+9. Ran the Evidently UI locally and inspected the dashboard

 You fixed some of the previous issues: